zhenyamorozov/smartsheet-webex/README.rst

 Get Started
 -----------

 This automation requires a few things to be set up.
-Look for details in `Get started`_
+Look for details in `Get Started <docs/get_started.rst>`_

 Contribute